ridiak/thoughts-of-a-lost-soul/content/blog/conflict-of-mind/index.md

 It all feels pointless because I keep looking at the clock instead of living.
 I know why… Kind of.
 It’s my brain wired to think.

 Think Think THINK!
-Oh That writing sounds meaningful you should share it.
-Maybe people will like reading it, maybe you can make a blog out of that… Maybe Maybe MAYBE.
-SHUT UP.
+"Oh That writing sounds meaningful you should share it.
+Maybe people will like reading it, maybe you can make a blog out of that…" Maybe Maybe MAYBE.

+**SHUT UP**

 I’ve not even finished WRITING THAT UP THAT THOSE INTRUSIVE COGS KEEP TURNING< > I DON’T WANT TO MAKE ANYTHING OUT OF THAT LET ME OUT> LET ME LIVE MY THOUGHTS IN THE NOW

 I am tired of looking ahead.
 Tired of being anxious.
 I just want to live.
 Have a purpose, do something that I would be happy of.